tardisgo/tardisgo/README.md

 ... or whatever [Haxe compilation options](http://haxe.org/doc/compiler) you want to use.
 See the [tgoall.sh](https://github.com/tardisgo/tardisgo-samples/blob/master/scripts/tgoall.sh) script for simple examples.

-There is a TARDIS Go only Haxe compilation flag for JS to control use of the new dataview method of object access (eventually this may allow unsafe pointers to be modelled, has a smaller memory footprint, but goes slower than the standard method):
+There is a TARDIS Go only Haxe compilation flag for JS to control use of the dataview method of object access (this has a smaller memory footprint and allows unsafe pointers to be modelled more accurately, but goes slower than the standard method):
 ```
 haxe -main tardis.Go -D dataview -js tardisgo.js
 ```